thedevanshshukla/courtroom-trading/README.md

 };
 ```

-> Note: Google Client ID is public and safe to expose.
+> Google Client ID is public and safe to expose.

 ---